torchbox/verdant-rca/README.md

 It was orignally built to a design provided by an external agency, and some of the terminology e.g. 'modules' and the names of the text styles are based on their original terminology.

-There is no tooling, and the site uses django compressor.
+There is no tooling, and the site uses `django-compressor`.

 ### CSS